Is your business ready to go global?

 How A Social Enterprise Revitalized Rural Economies in Borneo

-Meet the young Malaysian entrepreneurs behind Langit Collective, who are bridging the gap between Borneo’s rural farmers and urban consumers on the hunt for premium produce.
+Meet the young Malaysian entrepreneurs behind sustainable social enterprise Langit Collective, who bridge the gap between Borneo’s rural farmers and urban consumers.

 Tucked away in the remote villages of Borneo, generations of farmers have been producing some of Malaysia’s best heirloom rice.
 And until recently, their carefully-tended rice crop was never sold commercially– until a group of volunteers spotted a gap in the market.

-Enter Langit Collective: a social enterprise that stepped in to help revitalize rural communities and create revenue for some of Malaysia’s underserved farmers.
+Enter Langit Collective: a social enterprise in Malaysia that stepped in to help revitalize rural communities and create revenue for some of Borneo’s underserved farmers.
 We spoke to Lilian Chen, CEO of Langit Collective, to find out more about her remarkable entrepreneurship journey.

-All of Langit’s co-founders started out as colleagues, working for a non-profit building basic infrastructure for rural communities in Borneo, Malaysia.
-In 2015, we were working in a Lun Bawang village in the highlands of Lawas.
+Lilian Chen: All of Langit’s co-founders started out as colleagues working for a non-profit.
+We were building basic infrastructure for rural communities in Borneo, Malaysia.
+In 2015, all of us were working in a Lun Bawang village in the highlands of Lawas.

 It’s a deeply special place: a valley enveloped by rainforest and hidden from the outside world.
-It was here that we first came across one of the best crops the land here can offer: heirloom rice.
+It was here we first came across one of the best crops this land can offer: heirloom rice.

 Thanks to pristine air quality and beautiful streams surrounding the paddy field, the rice produced here is completely unique.
-As we sat down to meals of heirloom rice each day during our stay with local families, we realized that an opportunity was being missed.
+As we sat down to meals of heirloom rice each day during our stay with local families, we saw a missed opportunity.

-Despite traditional rice farming practices being carefully passed down through generations, the rice was only used locally and any surplus was often fed to livestock.
+Despite traditional rice farming practices being carefully passed down through generations, the rice was only used locally.
+Any surplus was often fed to livestock.

-Farmer bending down in paddy field to plant crop
+Subsistence farmer bending down in paddy field to plant crop in Borneo, Malaysia

 We’d all grown up in the city and would have been over the moon to get access to this amazing, delicious produce where we lived!
 It got us thinking.
 Heirloom rice was a premium product with great potential – but no market.